 - Photography tips: Rule of thirds, viewpoint, framing, color theory, and more — Are you past photography basics?
 Here are some more advanced concepts to study.

-- Smartphone photography tips: 16 handy tricks you should know — Don’t feel limited if your main camera is a smartphone.
-You can take amazing imagery too!
+- Smartphone photography tips: 16 handy tricks you should know — Don’t feel limited if your primary camera is a smartphone.
+You can take fantastic imagery too.

-- Best Android camera phones — Maybe all you need is a good camera phone!
+- The best Android camera phones — Maybe all you need is a good camera phone.
 Here is a list of the best ones.

-- 10 best photography apps for Android — You will need to throw some apps into that phone!
+- Ten best photography apps for Android — You will need to throw some apps into that phone.

 - Tips for editing on Lightroom — Those looking to edit their photos can use these tips to improve images without doing crazy edits.